Prominent Malian Musician Alleges That TSA Destroyed His Instrument

 Sissoko is an internationally celebrated player of the kora -- a delicate, harp-like West African instrument that usually has 21 strings.
 A Tiny Desk concert alumnus, he began his professional career at age 14, and has collaborated with the likes of Taj Mahal.

-The alleged incident occurred as Sissoko was leaving the U.S. after a cross-country tour with the trio 3MA; he was booked on an overnight flight on Air France.
+The alleged incident occurred as Sissoko was leaving the U.S. after a cross-country tour with the trio 3MA; he was booked on an overnight flight on Air France from New York's John F. Kennedy airport.

-Sissoko had checked his kora, which was packed in a hard case.
+Sissoko checked his kora, which was packed in a hard flight case covered with "fragile" stickers, as oversized baggage.
 Koras are large instruments that can stand more than 4 feet from the tip of the long, rounded neck to the base of its big gourd body.

+His manager, Corinne Serres, told NPR on Friday afternoon that following their usual routine, Sissoko and his tour manager stayed with the instrument as it passed through a CT scanner and was loaded onto a conveyor belt at JFK.
+It was not opened at that point.

+Serres says that when Sissoko picked the case up in Paris, it looked fine and undamaged.

-Once he arrived at his apartment in Paris, Sissoko says, he found his kora completely taken apart, and that it was accompanied by a note from TSA saying that the case had been opened and its contents inspected.
+But once he arrived at his apartment in Paris, Sissoko says, he opened the case to find his kora dismantled.

 An official statement posted to Sissoko's Facebook page, written by ethnomusicologist and former BBC presenter Lucy Durán, notes: "The neck of the kora has been removed.
 The strings, bridge and entire, delicate and complex sound system of amplification has been taken apart....
 These kinds of custom-made koras are simply impossible to replace."